Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Mutual Information Preference Optimization (MIPO)

 \section{Mutual Information Preference Optimization (MIPO)}

 We propose two instantiations of MIPO based on the same underlying principle: maximizing the mutual information between prompts and model responses as an intrinsic reward signal.
-First, we introduce a simplified version that maximizes the mutual information between model outputs and prompts to make the connection with contrastive representation learning clear.
-Then we will modify this objective to maximize the conditional mutual information between responses and user contexts given the prompts, which is used for personalization.
+First, we introduce a simplified version that maximizes the mutual information between model outputs and prompts \emph{under the base policy} to make the connection with contrastive representation learning clear.
+Then we will modify this objective to maximize the conditional mutual information between responses and user contexts given the prompts.